 - Relatively easy to get into and understand.

-- Offers a lot of options and different paths.
+- Offers a lot of strategic options and different paths to victory.

 Who should buy A Feast for Odin?